celinaLind/ai-answer-engine/README.md

 ​Here is an example of what you can expect to build: https://www.webchat.so/

-Completed the following TODOs and changed them to DONEs:
+Completed the following:

 - src/app/page.tsx: Update the UI and handle the API response as needed
-- src/app/api/chat/route.ts: Implement the chat API with Groq and web scraping with Cheerio and Puppeteer
+- src/app/api/chat/route.ts: Implement the chat API with Groq and web scraping with Cheerio
 - src/middleware.ts: Implement the code here to add rate limiting with Redis

 Project Requirements: